MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/catalogs.md

 ### Add new item, PROPERTIES fields

-These are the fields in the **PROPERTIES** section of a new **Catalog Item**. **Item ID** is the only required field.
+These are the fields in the **PROPERTIES** section of a new Catalog Item. **Item ID** is the only required field.

 ![Game Manager - Catalog Item Properties](media/tutorials/game-manager-catalog-item-properties.png)

 - **Item ID**:
-  This required field is the unique identifier for the item within the **Catalog**.
-The item ID must be unique within the **Catalog**, but you can have multiple versions containing items with the same item ID.
+  This required field is the unique identifier for the item within the Catalog.
+The item ID must be unique within the Catalog, but you can have multiple versions containing items with the same item ID.

 - **Display Name**:
-  This optional field is the name displayed for the **Catalog item**.
+  This optional field is the name displayed for the Catalog item.
 One common usage is when you want to offer the item in your in-game store.
 Display names do not need to be unique.

 - **Usage Count**:
-  This optional field is the number of times an item can be used by a player, using the **ConsumeItem Client-API** call.
+  This optional field is the number of times an item can be used by a player, using the ConsumeItem Client-API call.
 For example, the item could be a reward doubler that can be used three times.

 - **Item Class**:
-  This optional field is identifier that you can use to help manage your **Catalog Items**.
+  This optional field is identifier that you can use to help manage your Catalog Items.

 - **Description**:
-  This optional field is the description for the **Catalog Item**.
+  This optional field is the description for the Catalog Item.
 One common usage is when you want to offer the item in your in-game store.

 - **Usage Period (Seconds)**:
   This is the period of time between when the item is created, and when the item is auto-revoked.
-For example, your **Catalog Item** could be an XP boost that is active for 30 minutes after the player receives it.
+For example, your Catalog Item could be an XP boost that is active for 30 minutes after the player receives it.

   > [!NOTE]
   > You can specify the period in seconds, minutes, hours, days, weeks, months, or years.

 - **Edit Tags (Comma Separated List)**:
-  This optional field contains tags that you can use to organize your **Catalog Items**.
+  This optional field contains tags that you can use to organize your Catalog Items.
 Like the field name implies, the tags are text strings, separated by commas.

 - **Usage Period Group**:
   This optional field is identifies a group of items where their usage period values are accumulated, and they share the result.
 When the specified period has elapsed, all of the items in the group are removed.
 This can be used to recharge a player’s power-ups if they purchase another power-up of the same type before their current ones have expired.